davidzuhn/IOLine/README.md

 IOLine object.

+Effects
+-
+Various IOLine classes have been defined which perform timing based effects on other IOLine objects.

+IOFlasher will flash a line at a specified interval

+AlternatingFlasher will switch between two IOLines at specified intervals

+IOChase takes a list of IOLines and runs a chase light effect across all of them

 Requirements
 ============

-This library requires the MCP23017 library found at https://github.com/davidzuhn/MCP23017
+This library can make use of the MCP23017 library found at https://github.com/davidzuhn/MCP23017

+    #define IOLINE_USES_IOX 1
+    #include <IOLine.h>

+will enable the IOX class support, which uses the Arduino Wire library and the i2c communications pins on your Arduino board.

 The example programs make use of the Metro library for timing operations.
 This is a common Arduino library and can be found at http://playground.arduino.cc/Code/Metro